datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 selected by the Manager.

- **ARTICLE XV
- DISSOLUTION, LIQUIDATION AND TERMINATION ** TC "Article XV.
+**ARTICLE XV DISSOLUTION, LIQUIDATION AND TERMINATION**
-Dissolution, Liquidation and Termination" \\f C \\l "1"

-Section 15.1  No Dissolution  TC "Section 15.1  No Dissolution" \\f C
+Section 15.1  No Dissolution.
-\\l "2" .
 The Company shall not be dissolved by the admission of New Members, Additional Members or Substitute Members in accordance with the terms of this Agreement.

-Section 15.2  Events Causing Dissolution  TC "Section 15.2  Events Causing Dissolution" \\f C \\l "2" .
+Section 15.2  Events Causing Dissolution.
 The Company shall be dissolved and its affairs shall be wound up upon the occurrence of any of the following events: